 The test consists of 24 questions to be solved in 25 minutes.
 It is administered online at the beginning of the recruitment process, along with other CEB SHL-style Verify tests.
 If you pass the test, you are often invited to an assessment centre, where you are required to sit an additional, shorter verification test.
 This test is supervised and is designed to substantiate the integrity of your former results.

 It is, thus, important that you prepare for both tests.

 Practising for the online test will increase your odds of qualifying for the assessment centre, where you will have the chance to show your virtues in person.
 Refreshing your logical reasoning skills once again before the assessment centre will ensure you pass the verification test.

 Practise SHL-Style Logical and Inductive Reasoning TestsJobTestPrep offers you a comprehensive preparation experience for your upcoming exam.
-Our online CEB SHL-Style Logical Reasoning Test practice pack includes practice drills for next-in-series questions, other question formats, and an instructional video tutorial.
+Our online CEB SHL-Style Logical Reasoning Test practice pack includes practice drills for next-in-series questions and other question formats, as well as an instructional video tutorial.
 All of the practice questions are accompanied by their answers and full explanations.
 The video tutorial introduces you to different formats of logical reasoning questions, demonstrates prevalent logical patterns on next-in-series tests, and provides expert tips for solving logical reasoning tests.

-Our preparation resources can help you become familiar with the commonly used patterns on SHL’s logical tests and sharpen your reasoning skills.
+Our preparation resources can help you become familiar with the commonly used patterns on SHL’s logical tests as well as sharpen your reasoning skills.
 These skills are guaranteed to increase your speed and improve your overall performance on the real test.